deppen8/player8/_posts/2018-03-25-introduction.md

 ---
 layout: post
 title: Introduction to the project
+subtitle: ...and a bit about me
+tags: [about me, Fans Scouting Report]
 ---

 This project is an attempt to draw some insights about Arsenal Football Club from a unique perspective.
 I've been a devoted Arsenal fan